ArthurSonzogni/FTXUI/doc/module-component.md

 ## Filtered input

-On can filter out the characters received by the input component, using `ftxui::CatchEvent`.
+One can filter out the characters received by the input component, using `ftxui::CatchEvent`.

 ```cpp